 10. Qualtrics: Best Customer Feedback and Experience Platform

-Best for: Companies focused on understanding customer sentiment.
+Best for: Companies focused on understanding customer sentiment and running Voice of Customer programs.

 What it does